top of page

 The Issue:

-The United States is in the midst of a historic public health crisis.
-Each day, well over 100 Americans die of drug overdose, driven increasingly by street opioids.
-In line with other “epidemics” of grave public concern, this crisis has spurred an expansion of public health surveillance.
-This article focuses on the principal element of this expansion—prescription drug monitoring programs (PDMPs).
-By collecting information on who is prescribing, dispensing, and receiving scheduled drugs, PDMPs are intended to detect—and deter—problem patients, rogue prescribers, and pharmacists who may be diverting potentially addictive and otherwise risky drugs.
+In line with other “epidemics” of grave public concern, the overdose crisis has spurred an expansion of public health surveillance.
+We focus on the principal element of this expansion—prescription drug monitoring programs (PDMPs).
+By collecting information on who is prescribing, dispensing, and receiving scheduled drugs, PDMPs are intended to detect—and deter—”problem patients”, rogue prescribers, and pharmacists who may be diverting potentially addictive and otherwise risky drugs.

 PDMPs are far from new, but the recent scale-up in the number, scope, funding, and legal mandates of these systems has occurred without sufficient scrutiny.
 The lens of public health law research has just begun to be trained on PDMPs.
 By integrating empirical and theoretical perspectives, our research adds to this nescient discourse.
 We argue that the zeal with which we have traditionally pursued supply reduction measures to address drug-related harms reflects the legal and system design of PDMPs, as well as the street-level implementation of these programs.
 This also explains why the success of PDMPs has been measured primarily by their impact on suppressing medication supply with little regard for truly meaningful metrics.
 But, when it comes to improving patient care and addressing drug-related harms, the evidence of PDMP benefit is far from clear.